Land Conservation Program

 Frog Conservation Agreements/ Frog Conservation Agreements

-They are voluntary or legal commitments, in which an owner agrees to protect nature on his land, maintaining environmental conditions and avoiding carrying out activities that may threaten amphibian habitat.
+They are voluntary or legally binding commitments in which a landowner agrees to protect the natural environment on their property.
+This involves maintaining ecological conditions and refraining from activities that could harm amphibian habitats.

-In the Frog Land Conservation Initiative, property owners can create one of three types of agreements:
+Under the Frog Land Conservation Initiative, property owners have the option to establish one of three types of agreements:

 Frog friendly property /Frog friendly land

-The owners declare adopt measures to protect amphibian habitat on their land.
-The commitment is reflected in a document, a cartography and a signage.
+The landowners commit to adopting measures to protect amphibian habitats on their land.
+This commitment is formalised through a document, a map, and signage.

 Frog Shelter /frog haven

 A conservation area accredited by the NGO Ranita de Darwin.
-The commitment to protect the amphibian habitat becomes an agreement between the owners and the NGO.
-We will accompany the owners, annually monitoring the presence of amphibians on the property and the adoption of conservation measures.
+The commitment to protect amphibian habitats is formalised through an agreement between the landowners and the NGO.
+We will support the landowners by conducting annual monitoring of amphibian presence on the property and assessing the implementation of conservation measures.

-A legal instrument can be used.
-In this way, future owners or heirs of the property must continue with the agreement to protect nature and the habitat of the amphibians on the property.
+A legal instrument can be utilised to formalise this commitment.
+This ensures that future owners or heirs of the property are bound by the agreement to protect the natural environment and the amphibian habitats on the land.

 Agreement Comparison: